Cockchafer: Relationship with humans

 The verse dates back to the Thirty Years' War in the first half of the 17th century, in which Pomerania was pillaged and suffered heavily.
-Since World War II, it is associated in Germany with the closing months of that war as well, when Soviet troops advanced into eastern Germany.
+It appeared in other German songs and folk stories, for example Max and Moritz.
+In Germany, it was commonly seen during the opening years of World War II, particularly during the Battle of France.

+Example of decorative trim, sourcils de hanneton, meaning 'cockchafer eyebrows'.

 According to one source, the dumbledore in Thomas Hardy's 1899 poem An August Midnight is a cockchafer.
 However, in his novel The Mayor of Casterbridge, Hardy uses the dialect word dumbledore to mean a bumble bee.